IATA-Cargo/ONE-Record/2024-12-standard/readme.md

 # Status

-Approved by COTB on 17 Jan 2025
+Approved by COTB on 17 January 2025

 # Content